AgnesK/DungeonCrawler/Exercises.md

 Make the player heal when he drinks a potion.

 ## Additional Ideas
-* Create a nicer menu.
+* Create a nicer game menu and legend.
 * Add weapon upgrades.
 * Use images instead of rectangles for the player, enemies, ...
 * Let enemies spawn randomly.